Open Data Strategy 2018-22

 - Refine: review data usefulness and permanence, engagement with users/stakeholders and ongoing improvements.

-In addition to the data sets released through the Open Data Strategy, State Library will continue to provide information and data in a more visual and user-friendly manner, including releasing data through various platforms in appropriate format (e.g. Australian Government: data.gov.au).
+In addition to the datasets released through the Open Data Strategy, State Library will continue to provide information and data in a more visual and user-friendly manner, including releasing data through various platforms in appropriate formats (e.g. Queensland Government Open Data portal: data.qld.gov.au, Australian Government: data.gov.au).

-In partnership with the National and State Libraries of Australasia (NSLA) network, State Library actively encourages the development of open practice models and public domain platforms to support the sharing or reuse of data and information to promote community created content, enable open access and the convergence of knowledge–experiences–ideas.
+In partnership with the National and State Libraries Australia (NSLA) network, State Library actively encourages the development of open practice models and public domain platforms to support the sharing or reuse of data and information to promote community created content.
+We also work with the academic sector to explore new uses of open data with researchers and students and are committed to the ongoing support to the digital humanities field.

-As part of ongoing Govhack community collaboration initiatives, State Library will continue to encourage the creative, inventive and innovative reuse of library data and digital content of its collections for anyone to mash up, remix and repurpose and create something new for research, creative or personal use – or engage new audiences – or develop tools to help with the creation of new content in the future.
+As part of ongoing Govhack community collaboration initiatives, we will continue to encourage the creative, inventive and innovative reuse of library data and digital content for anyone to mash up, remix and repurpose and create something new for research, creative or personal use.

 Discover an eclectic range of books, gifts, reproduction prints and more at the Library Shop.